Shortform vs. Headway vs. Blinkist: Which is The Best in 2026?

 (3) Their Exercises across the summary are also a great way to reflect on these ideas and see how they can apply to your own life context.

-Shortform and Blinkist also let you download their summaries (Shortform in PDF and Blinkist in the app itself).
+All three apps let you download their summaries (Shortform in PDF, while Headway and Blinkist in the app itself).
 Personally, I appreciate this feature because I frequently lose internet connection on my routinely commutes, and I can’t think of something worse than staring at the phone for minutes while the app is trying to load the content 😂.

-Finally, all three apps allow you to make highlights on the book summaries.
-But only Shortform goes beyond that — by also offering the capability to write notes on your highlights.
+Finally, all three apps allow you to make highlights on the book summaries—although Blinkist’s highlighting feature doesn’t work well.
+And Shortform goes beyond that... by also offering the capability to write notes on your highlights, and even make bookmarks (so you always know where you left off).

 Research Day #2: Beyond Book Summaries